Topology-Guided Path Integral Approach for Stochastic Optimal Control in Cluttered Environment: Introduction

+Specifically in the context of motion planning in a cluttered environment, each local minimum can be associated with a different topological class; thus, a motion planner that can produce a optimized motion trajectory for every different topological class is required to support the above two-step process.
+There have been some attempts to build a topology-embedded path planner (although not in the context of stochastic control).
 One of the most general topological concept is homology; two trajectories are in the same homology class, if the boundary formed by one trajectory together with the (opposite directional) other one does not contain any obstacles.
 There have been some attempts to embed the concept of homology in motion planning algorithms.
-Bhattacharya et al. have proposed the concept of $H$-signature to distinguish different homology classes of trajectories and incorporated it into a graph-search algorithm to find the optimal trajectories in various homology classes for 2--3 dimensional \cite{bhattacharya2012topological} and higher dimensional \cite{bhattacharya2013invariants} configuration space; they have augmented the configuration space by $H$-signature and performed A* algorithm on $H$-signature augmented graph.
+Bhattacharya et al. have proposed the concept of $H$-signature to distinguish different homology classes of trajectories and incorporated it into a graph-search algorithm to find the optimal trajectories in various homology classes for 2--3 dimensional \cite{bhattacharya2012topological} and higher dimensional \cite{bhattacharya2013invariants} configuration space; they have augmented the configuration space by $H$-signature and performed A* algorithm on $H$-signature augmented graph. $H$-signature has also been adopted in \cite{rosmann2017integrated} to enumerate all different homology classes of trajectories with a Voronoi diagram and to optimize each trajectory with a local optimizer.
 In \cite{pokorny2016topologicalijrr,pokorny2016topological}, Pokorny et al. have proposed the algebraic topological approach to automatically distinguish different homology classes of trajectories without explicit information about obstacle positions by utilizing filtration of simplicial complexes.
-Also, topological task projections (TTPs) is proposed in \cite{pokorny2016high} to represent topological features of high-dimensional trajectories by $H$-signature in 2-dimensional projected space.
+Also, a topological task projection is proposed in \cite{pokorny2016high} to represent topological features of high-dimensional trajectories by $H$-signature in 2-dimensional projected space.